 For flushing instructions, follow the steps outlined under "Portable Head Operation".
 There are two ways to empty the portable head reservoir with this type of set-up.
-The waste may be vacuumed out through the deck fitting, or discharged through a seacock in the hull bottom.
-The macerator pump is mounted in the rigging area behind the console sump on the same bulkhead as the Y-valve.
+The waste may be vacuumed out through the deck fitting or discharged through a seacock in the hull bottom.
+The macerator pump is located in the console rigging compartment.